-Though it is commonly believed that a large space is needed in order to project onto large screens, today’s short throw and ultra short throw projectors make it easy to enjoy 100”+ screen sizes in rooms of any size simply by determining the ideal screen size and projection distance.
+It is commonly believed that having at least a 100-inch screen can really immerse into an ideal home cinema experience.
+Though a large space is needed in order to project onto large screens, today’s short throw and ultra-short throw projectors, or throw ratio around 1.13:1, make it easy to enjoy 100”+ screen sizes in rooms of any size simply, especially in small apartments.

-To select the ideal projector for your home, you only need to measure the length and width of the room, and use the maximum distance the projector can be placed from the screen to filter for the specific projector model that will meet your ideal screen size from that distance.
+Therefore, the projection distance starts from your room size and where the projector will be placed also its distance to the screen or which wall to project the image.
+To select the ideal projector for your home, you will need to measure the length and width of the room and use the maximum distance the projector can be placed from the screen to filter for the specific projector model that will meet your ideal screen size from that distance.
 If the space has an irregular shape, such as an L shape or a polygon, first confirm furniture placement, then measure the distance between the two walls as the reference for purchasing a projector.
 Keep in mind the best setup position is where two walls are furthest apart in the space.

-If the projector can be mounted on the ceiling or placed on a table aligned to the center of the screen, only the screen size @ distance information is needed when selecting a projector.
-But if the projector cannot be aligned to the center of the screen, the projector must be equipped with keystone correction or lens shift design.
+If the projector can be mounted on the ceiling or placed on a table aligned to the center of the screen, only the "screen size @ distance" information is needed when selecting a projector.
+But if the projector cannot be aligned to the center of the screen leading to screen distortion, the projector must be equipped with keystone correction or lens shift design.
 Some projectors offer vertical keystone correction, while others include both vertical and horizontal keystone correction.
 If the projector can be aligned to the center of the screen but must be tilted at an angle to fill the screen, then only vertical keystone correction is needed to project images fully and accurately.
 But if the projector cannot be aligned to the center of the screen due to room décor and must be placed by a wall or a corner, a model with both vertical and horizontal keystone correction is needed.

 The difference between lens shift and keystone correction is that lens shift is a physical mechanism and keystone is based on digital correction.
 Lens shift allows the lens to move up, down, left and right within a certain range, so the projected picture can be moved vertically or horizontally without causing keystoning (trapezoidal distortion).
 So regardless of where the projector will be placed, simply select a model equipped with lens shift or keystone correction to enjoy 100”+ cinematic experiences right in your home theater.